huggingface/datasets/docs/source/about_arrow.md

 'RAM memory used: 9 MB'
 ```

-This is possible because the Arrow data are actually memory-mapped from disk, and not loaded in memory.
+This is possible because the Arrow data is actually memory-mapped from disk, and not loaded in memory.
-Memory-mapping allows to access data on disk and to leverage virtual memory capabilities for fast lookups.
+Memory-mapping allows access to data on disk, and leverages virtual memory capabilities for fast lookups.

 ## Performance

 Iterating over a memory-mapped dataset using Arrow is fast.
-Iterating over Wikipedia on a laptop gives you a speed of 1-3 Gbit/s:
+Iterating over Wikipedia on a laptop gives you speeds of 1-3 Gbit/s:

 ```python
 >>> s = """batch_size = 1000